petrobenjamin/ImageTransformationsWithNumPy/README.md

 # ImageTransformationsWithNumPy
-Small Project about Linear Algebra usign NumPy.
+Small Project about Linear Algebra using NumPy.
 Taken from CodeCademy 2022.